ray-project/enhancements/reps/2022-10-11-serve-java-http-ingress.md

 ## Summary
 ### General Motivation
-We want to call various methods of java deployment through http proxy.
-Like the fastapi ingress in python serve.
+We want to call various methods of java deployment through the HTTP proxy, like the FastAPI ingress in python serve.
 ### Should this change be within `ray` or outside?
 main `ray` project.
-Changes are made to Ray Serve module.
+Changes are made to the Ray Serve module.

 ## Stewardship
 ### Required Reviewers